Jobs for Ex Teachers – Careers to Make Use of Your Education Experience

 Or – take some time off

 If you’re feeling burned out with teaching, but also don’t have any idea about what other job you’d like to do, maybe you could do with some time off.

 Go on a long trip, work on your own projects or spend some time with friends and family without the pressure of work and job interviews.
 You wouldn’t be the first ex teacher to go on trip around the world, fall in love with scuba diving and become a scuba diving instructor, or to open up a coffee shop on the other side of the world.

-Ready to leave your teaching job and embark on a new career outside the classroom?
+Ready to leave your teaching job and embark on a new career outside the classroom in 2021?
 Don’t take your decision too lightly.
 If you are not 100% sure yet about leaving your job, take your time doing research to figure out what it is that you want to do instead.
 If you have left or decide to leave though, above are some of the best jobs for ex-teachers that can make use of your abilities, and there will be many more!